16 min read

 MEC’s free version is genuinely usable for simple recurring events, but the friction points stack up quickly on production sites:

-- Pro feature gates are aggressive.
+• Pro feature gates are aggressive.
 Booking, ticket sales, Zoom integration, Google Calendar sync, and the payment gateway all require the paid license, which starts at $75/year for a single site and scales to $250+ for agency use.

-- Plugin weight and asset bloat.
+• Plugin weight and asset bloat.
 MEC loads its CSS and JS sitewide by default.
 On shared hosting or resource-constrained VPS environments, this creates measurable Core Web Vitals regressions, particularly on Largest Contentful Paint for event listing pages.

-- BuddyPress and community integration is absent.
+• BuddyPress and community integration is absent.
 MEC has no native hooks into BuddyPress activity streams, member profiles, or group context.
 Building that bridge requires custom development.

-- Mobile calendar views need work.
+• Mobile calendar views need work.
 The month-grid view collapses poorly on sub-400px viewports.
 The list view performs better, but requires manual skin configuration that many users miss.

-- Support queue times.
+• Support queue times.
 Free-tier support is forum-only, with turnaround times that are inconsistent.
 The developer team is based in a single timezone, which affects response windows for urgent production issues.

-- Shortcode-heavy architecture.
+• Shortcode-heavy architecture.
 MEC still relies on shortcodes for many view types, which creates editorial friction in the Gutenberg editor and breaks block-based full-site editing workflows.

-- Add-on sprawl.
+• Add-on sprawl.
 Features that competitors bundle into a single plugin often require separate MEC add-ons, each with its own licensing and update cycle.
 A fully-equipped MEC install for a commercial events site can require four or five separate purchases beyond the core Pro license.

 None of these are fatal flaws for every use case.
 If you run a simple community events calendar that does not need ticketing, BuddyPress integration, or Gutenberg-first editing, MEC’s free tier is serviceable.
 But the ceiling is low, and reaching it costs more than most comparable plugins charge for a comparable feature set.
 That is why this list exists.

-The 8 Best Modern Events Calendar Alternatives in 2026
+8 More Modern Events Calendar Alternatives

 1. The Events Calendar (by StellarWP)

-The Events Calendar is the dominant alternative with over one million active installs.
+The Events Calendar is the dominant paid-tier alternative with over one million active installs.
 The free plugin handles single and recurring events, provides a list/month/day view, and integrates cleanly with Gutenberg.
 The Events Calendar Pro extends it with additional views (week, photo, map), venue and organizer management, and advanced recurring-event rules.
 The Events Calendar suite also connects to Event Tickets for free RSVP functionality and Event Tickets Plus for paid admissions via Stripe or other payment processors.

 The StellarWP ecosystem (which also owns LearnDash and iThemes) means this plugin receives consistent maintenance investment.
 Performance is solid; assets load only on event pages by default.
 The main drawback is that unlocking the full feature set across Calendar Pro, Event Tickets Plus, and Filter Bar can push annual cost to $300-$500 for a multi-site or commercial setup.
 BuddyPress integration exists via third-party bridges but is not native.